Nottingham Guildhall: History

 In 1996, all magistrates were moved to the new Nottingham Magistrates' Court building.
 Between 1996 and 2010 the Guildhall was occupied by Nottingham City Council.
 In 2010 the council left for new, modern offices at Loxley House, close to Nottingham rail station.
 Since this date the building has remained council-owned but is relatively unused.
-The council aims to sell off the building, ideally to be converted into a luxury hotel.
+In 2016, the council initiated discussions with a developer with a view to selling the property.

+Between May and July 2024, vandals set fire to the guildhall several times.
+Security at the site has since been increased.

 Caves

 The two-level cave system is reached by an open well stair.
 The brick-lined passages and cells were extensively modified during World War II for use as emergency headquarters and air raid shelters.